sdparekh/zUMIs/README.md

 [YAML config Rshiny application](http://shiny.bio.lmu.de:3838/zUMIs-config/)

+## Loom output
+The loom format is increasing in popularity and compatible with downstream analysis using python out of the box.
+We provide a script to convert zUMIs output into loom file automatically based on the [loomR package from the Satija lab](https://satijalab.org/loomR/loomR_tutorial.html).
+Please make sure you have loomR installed.
+To convert zUMIs output to loom, simply run `Rscript rds2loom.R myRun.yaml`.

 ## Changelog
 29 Mar 2019: [zUMIs2.4.0 released](https://github.com/sdparekh/zUMIs/releases/tag/2.4.0).
 Improved stats to support protocols without UMIs.
 Creation of stats now also supports read group-chunking to reduce RAM usage.
 Rsubread::featureCounts multimapping settings were corrected. zUMIs does not create the intermediate "postmap" YAML file anymore - all options are stored in the user-provided YAML. zUMIs can now run RNA velocity for you (set option velocyto to "yes" in the YAML file).
 We assume velocyto is installed in path.
 Implemented a check for correct YAML formatting to prevent runs with bad config files.
 Barcode detection has been refined and now supports automatic detection by zUMIs guided by a whitelist of possible barcodes (eg. for 10xGenomics data).
 Thus we have introduced a new flag in the barcode section of the YAML file which controls the automatic barcode detection (eg. automatic: yes).